 If you have lost a loved one in an accident, your pain and suffering cannot be tallied up in dollars and cents.
-However, if the accident was caused by another party, the immediate family members of the victim are entitled to compensation.
+However, if another party caused the accident, the immediate family members of the victim are entitled to compensation.
 The unexpected loss of a loved one can be emotionally, mentally, and financially draining.
 Monetary costs should not become a concern in the event of losing a loved one in an accident for which they are not at fault.

 Why do I need a lawyer after losing a loved one in an accident?

-The pain of losing a loved one in an unexpected way may never completely go away.
-If their loss was caused by someone else’s negligence, the impacts of the accident can be lessened in some small way by seeking damages.
+The pain of suddenly losing a loved one may never completely go away.
+If the death was caused by someone else’s negligence, the impact of the accident could be lessened in some small way by seeking damages.
 As an immediate family member of a victim of a wrongful death accident, you have the right to legal and financial recourse.
 The upheaval of an unexpected loss can have lifelong impacts.
 Having a strong legal team can allow you to focus on healing without the added burden of financial distress.

 Suffering the unexpected loss of a loved one can leave you feeling alone and lost.
 A strong legal advocate can allow for peace of mind knowing that your case is being properly handled.
 You may have lost a loved one in an accident for which they have no fault.
 Gaining the evidence necessary to prove that claim and to hold the proper party responsible is likely the last thing on your mind.
-Partnering with a seasoned and empathetic law firm can allow you to focus on your personal recovery while knowing justice is being sought on behalf of your loved one.
-You may be taking on new burdens and responsibilities, a legal case shouldn’t be one of them.
-Seeking a wrongful death attorney allows you to recover the most compensation possible along with the justice your loved one truly deserves.
+Partnering with a seasoned and empathetic law firm will allow you to focus on your recovery while knowing justice is being sought on behalf of your loved one.
+You may be taking on new burdens and responsibilities, and a legal case shouldn’t be one of them.
+A wrongful death attorney will help you recover the maximum compensation possible along with the justice your loved one deserves.

 Why should I choose Robert Wilson & Associates?

-Robert Wilson & Associates is a firm that has gained the trust of clients in our community and across the state.
+Robert Wilson & Associates has gained the trust of clients in our community and across the state.
 As a member of the Million Dollar Advocates Forum, our firm has proven our ability to seek damages to the fullest extent.
-Our legal team has the grit and experience to gain the results you deserve.
+Our legal team has the grit and experience to get the results you deserve.
 We are committed to treating you as a member of our family.
-Meaning, your case will be assigned to one lawyer, allowing for the personalized care and sensitivity your lawsuit deserves.
-However, our team will work endlessly, drawing on the experience and knowledge of our entire legal staff in order to seek justice.
+Your case will be assigned to one lawyer, allowing for the personalized care and sensitivity your lawsuit deserves.
+However, our team will work tirelessly, drawing on the experience and knowledge of our entire legal staff to seek justice.